-The Module section is used to specify which XFree86 server modules should be loaded.
+The config file may have multiple Module section.
+They are used to specify additional XFree86 server modules to be loaded.
 This section is ignored when the XFree86 server is built in static form.
 The types of modules normally loaded in this section are XFree86 server extension modules, and font rasteriser modules.
 Most other module types are loaded automatically when they are needed via other mechanisms.
 The Module section is optional, as are all of the entries that may be specified in it.